See how you'll be taught in 2021/22 in our Covid information for applicants.

 - guided reading

 You can access all teaching resources on Moodle, our virtual learning environment, from anywhere with a Web connection.

 How you'll spend your time

 Our PGCE Primary lasts 39 weeks, between September and July.
-One third of your time will be spent in University-based sessions, and you'll spend the rest of your time on the course working in at least two of our partner schools.
+Approximately one quarter of your time will be spent in University-based sessions, and you'll spend the rest of your time on the course working in at least two of our partner schools.

 Personal tutor and school-based mentors

 Your personal tutor is usually your PGCE course leader.
 They give you academic and personal support throughout your time at university.

 You also get 2 school-based mentors when you’re on placement.
 Your professional mentor oversees your professional development and offer training and support on issues related to the Teachers’ Standards.
 Your subject mentor works with you day-to-day.
 They provide subject-specific feedback and support you with lesson planning and enhancing your knowledge of the subject you teach.

 You’ll get occupational health support for your physical, mental and social well-being when you’re on placement.
 If you need more specialist support, we can arrange a referral on your behalf to the Occupational Health Service.

 Learning development tutors